yradev/Restaurant-Web-Project/Back-End/README.md

 -  Authentication with roles (user,staff,owner) returning authentication Tooken.
 -  Control of items,users,deliveries,restaurant information and reservations depend of the user role.
--  Reset password when you forgot your password with token.
+-  Reset password when you forgot your password with email token verification.
 -  Get menu items.
 -  Get daily lunchmenu items.
 -  Get active,delivered,history of deliveries.